 Product candidates in late stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size, duration and complexity of later stage clinical trials.
 We plan to continue to incur significant research and development expenses for the foreseeable future as we continue to seek regulatory approval and exclusivity for indoximod, further advance our earlier-stage research and development projects and strengthen our pipeline of immune stimulatory product candidates through our clinical and business development programs.
-For the years ended December 31, 2016, 2015 and 2014 we incurred \$93.3 million, \$71.4 million, and \$35.7 million, respectively, in research and development expenses.
+For the years ended December 31, 2018, 2017 and 2016 we incurred \$45.7 million, \$69.9 million, and \$93.3 million, respectively, in research and development expenses.

-The following tables summarize our research and development expenses for the periods indicated:
+The following table summarizes our research and development expenses by category of costs for the periods indicated: